3D rig: Set-up

 The least complex way to take pictures or shoot film in 3D is having two cameras mounted side-by-side.
 They are aligned parallel to each other, or can be angulated so that their optical axes meet at a chosen distance.
 In some systems the cameras are fixed to the rig body and can not be moved.
 More professional side-by-side-rigs, however, offer the possibility to change the interaxial distance easily.

 When to use

 A side-by-side rig is a proper way to do wide shots like landscape or overviews in sport broadcasting, however they cannot be used for close-ups since the minimum distance between the cameras is limited to the size of the lenses.

 Advantages

 Side-by-side rigs are comparably easy to build and therefore cheap.

-They also often provide bigger possible interaxial distances then mirror rigs, which can be used to create a miniaturization effect.
+They also often provide bigger possible interaxial distances than mirror rigs, which can be used to create a miniaturization effect.